-The vision of Argentinian hotelier and property developer Alan Faena, the development will provide Miami Beach with cultural facilities including an exhibition and convert venue, a hotel, plus shopping and dining areas.
+Japanese architect Shigematsu – who has headed OMA's New York office since 2008 – is leading the project.
+The vision of Argentinian hotelier and property developer Alan Faena, it will provide Miami Beach with cultural facilities including an exhibition and convert venue, a hotel, plus shopping and dining areas.

 The Faena Forum and Faena Park opened earlier this week, coinciding with this year's Art Basel Miami and Design Miami, while Faena Bazaar is expected to open in March 2017.
 The three elements are linked by courtyards.

 The 3,954-square-meter Faena Forum is made up of two conjoined volumes – a cylinder and cuboid – that can be combined or separated to create a 1,000-capacity venue for exhibitions, concerts and other events.
 The white facades of the building are punctured by 350 unique windows.